Angela Merkel's CDU takes major hit in regional elections — initial projections | DW | 14.03.2021

 The result means that Winfried Kretschmann, the Green state premier in wealthy Baden-Württemberg, looks set to keep his post, possibly continuing his coalition with the CDU, though other coalition options are open.

-In Rhineland-Palatinate, the Social Democrats, led by Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another coalition with the Greensand the business-friendly Free Democrats (FDP).
+In Rhineland-Palatinate, the Social Democrats, led by popular State Premier Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another coalition with the Greensand the business-friendly Free Democrats (FDP).

 The results also showed a drop in support for the far-right Alternative for Germany (AfD), who took 11.5% in Baden-Württemberg and 10.5% in Rhineland-Palatinate, well below previous results.